1899 De Dion-Bouton Tricycle

 More Information:

-In the early 1890’s, the Count began to have doubts about the superiority of steam engines and started to experiment with internal combustion gasoline engines.
-In 1894, he designed a revolutionary single-cylinder engine of 137 cubic centimeters (cc) with an electric ignition and a speed of 3,000 rpm.
+However, by the early 1890s, De Dion’s conviction in the supremacy of steam engines waned, prompting him to delve into the realm of internal combustion gasoline engines.
+In a groundbreaking move in 1894, he conceptualized a pioneering single-cylinder engine measuring 137 cubic centimeters (cc), featuring electric ignition and achieving a remarkable speed of 3,000 rpm.